 El Condor & The Eagle Cafe: For a good breakfast.
-It’s located inside Residencial Paris.
-They serve hearty homemade Irish bread, beans, porridge and organic coffee.
+It’s located inside Residencial Paris and they serve hearty homemade Irish bread, beans, porridge and organic coffee.

 Pan America: For those who crave pizza.
 They have a simple menu and a rotating selection of fresh ingredients for toppings.